JamionW/soccer-prediction-app/README.md

 # Soccer Table and Playoff Predictor API (Updated: 2025-06-06)

-This API provides services for simulating soccer league seasons (specifically only MLS Next Pro at the moment), predicting standings, and running playoff simulations.
+This API provides a method for simulating soccer league seasons (specifically only MLS Next Pro at the moment), predicting standings, and running playoff simulations.

 ## Overview